frontity/step-by-step-tutorial/tutorial/part2-adding-a-menu/use-the-link-component.md

 In this lesson we will create a menu-based navigation to change the URL for us.

 Frontity provides a number of useful components for us, amongst which is the `<Link>` component.
-The simplest way to use it is to just provide a `link` attribute with the URL as it's value:
+The simplest way to use it is to just provide a `link` attribute with the URL as its value:

 ```jsx
 <Link link="/">Home</Link>